The future of secure communications: device independence in quantum key distribution: Nonclassicality in quantum cryptography

 \section{Nonclassicality in quantum cryptography}

 Not all entangled states violate a BI (see Fig. \ref{fig:WernerCorr}, \cite{werner1989quantum}).
-Then, different types of non-classical behavior lead to distinct communication tasks.
+Indeed, different types of non-classical behavior lead to distinct communication tasks.
 In this section, we introduce the ones related to DI cryptography.